-The wards were located in two wings, with the west wing serving as the men's clinic and the east wing as the women's clinic.
-General facilities were located in the connecting section.
-The rounded building projection housed two lecture rooms, one above the other, which had an amphitheatre design.
+The original building consisted of two long wings, with the west wing serving as a men's clinic and the east wing as a women's clinic.
+The general facilities were located in the connecting building, creating a U-shaped structure.
+This connecting building featured a round extension in the courtyard that housed two lecture halls.
+Former student Jan Jager reminisces about the former academic hospital in an interview: